Reference, Information, Programming Services

 Affordable Health Care in Alamance County Important dates:

 - November 1, 2020: Beginning of Open Enrollment – anyone can buy or change their insurance plan on HealthCare.gov

 - December 15, 2020: Last day to choose plan that will start on January 1, 2021.

 You must pay your first month’s premium before the start of your plan.

-Business and manufacturing guides and directories suited to the needs of jobseekers, investors, entrepreneurs, small business people, students, and other interested parties are available for use in each of the libraries, though the most extensive collection of materials is found at the May Memorial Library.
-Please call each branch for more specific information about materials in the Business Collection.
+Business and manufacturing guides and directories suited to the needs of jobseekers, investors, entrepreneurs, small business people, students, and other interested parties are available for use in each of the libraries.
+Please call each branch for more specific information about materials in the business and non-profit topics.

 Videophone – Available at the May Memorial Library